manimaul/s57tiler/README.md

-# S57 Chart to GeoJson & Mapbox Vector Tile (MVT) Renderer
+## S57 Chart to GeoJson & Mapbox Vector Tile (MVT) Renderer
+# NOTE: This project is a proof of concept and will not be developed futher.
+However, it is being developed using a different tech stack.
+Please see https://openenc.com/enc .

 The goal of this project is to render geojson and json meta data from S57 nautical chart files suitable for input to [tippecanoe](https://github.com/mapbox/tippecanoe) which transforms the data into [MVT](https://docs.mapbox.com/vector-tiles/specification/) / MBTiles.